Hollywood Gaming at Mahoning Valley Race Course

-Hollywood Gaming at Mahoning Valley Race Course, is a thoroughbred racino in Austintown, Ohio.
+Hollywood Gaming at Mahoning Valley Race Course is a thoroughbred racino in Austintown, Ohio, United States.
 It is owned by Gaming and Leisure Properties and operated by Penn Entertainment.

 History

 Construction on Mahoning Valley Race Course, located on Ohio Route 46, began on May 30, 2013.
 Mahoning Valley Race Course opened on September 17, 2014.
 The facility features a one-mile dirt course with grandstand, and a gaming area that displays nearly 1,000 video lottery terminals.

 The track replaces Beulah Park Racetrack in Columbus, Ohio.
 Racing operations at Mahoning Valley began on November 24, 2014.

-Physical Attributes
+Physical attributes

 The track features a one-mile oval racetrack over which the thoroughbreds race.
 The track is 80 feet wide, and is banked at 3% in the stretches and 6% in the turns.
 The stretch run is 1,000 feet long.

 There are two (2) main wagering areas – 1st floor, and the Simulcast Teletheater on the 2nd Floor.
 Wagering machines are available on both levels.

 The backstretch consists of 13 barns with stabling for up to 988 horses, and a receiving barn which has 54 stalls.
 The receiving barn is used by horses that will be coming in the day of the race from another track or farm to race.
 Dormitories are available for employees of the horse trainers, the building has 84 rooms that can house 2 (two) people in each room, capacity of 168.
 There is no charge to horsemen for barn stall space but they will be charged for the dormitory space.
 The dormitory will have a lounge and vending machines available for horseman.